Updated: Jan 22

 Grocery store florals...

-As I have mentioned in another blog post, the grocery store box stores have some huge advantages when it comes to the florals that they sell.
+As I have mentioned in the blog post called , the grocery store box stores have some huge advantages when it comes to the flowers that they sell.
 I will spend a tiny min. sharing about that here too, as the price you see in the flower section of Costco, can be what becomes the normal.
+However it is far from our normal.

 Big box stores have a few advantages.